yiannist/pkg-ganeti/doc/design-2.0.rst

 The parameter changes will have impact on the OpCodes, especially on the following ones:

-- ``OpCreateInstance``, where the new hv and be parameters will be sent as dictionaries; note that all hv and be parameters are now optional, as the values can be instead taken from the cluster
+- ``OpInstanceCreate``, where the new hv and be parameters will be sent as dictionaries; note that all hv and be parameters are now optional, as the values can be instead taken from the cluster
-- ``OpQueryInstances``, where we have to be able to query these new parameters; the syntax for names will be ``hvparam/$NAME`` and ``beparam/$NAME`` for querying an individual parameter out of one dictionary, and ``hvparams``, respectively ``beparams``, for the whole
+- ``OpInstanceQuery``, where we have to be able to query these new parameters; the syntax for names will be ``hvparam/$NAME`` and ``beparam/$NAME`` for querying an individual parameter out of one dictionary, and ``hvparams``, respectively ``beparams``, for the whole